ranedk/tuts/kotlin/kotlintuts/README.md

 ### require/assert/check

-Require: throws an exception and it is used to ensure that arguments match the input conditions
+- Require: throws an exception and it is used to ensure that arguments match the input conditions
-Assert: throws an AssertionException exception and it is used to ensure that our internal state is consistent
+- Assert: throws an AssertionException exception and it is used to ensure that our internal state is consistent
-Check: throws an IllegalStateException exception and it is also used for internal state consistency
+- Check: throws an IllegalStateException exception and it is also used for internal state consistency

 # Generic functions
-If we have a function for which we don't want to restrict the type of objects that it can take as input and output, there are two way to do it.
+If we have a function for which we don't want to restrict the type of objects that it can take as input and output, there are two ways to do it.

 ```kotlin
     fun generic_fun1(param1: Any, param2: Any, param3:Any): Any {